-Remember the days when you would just throw a towel, book and drinks in your beach bag and head to the beach?
-Those days may be done for awhile, but going to the beach with a toddler is not impossible.
-After two and half years I finally have mastered what to bring with me for a successful and fun beach trip.
+Remember the days when you would just throw a towel, a book, and drinks in your beach bag and head to the beach?
+Those days may be done for a while, but going to the beach with a toddler is not impossible.
+We have a tried-and-true list to help you master what to bring for a successful and fun beach trip.

 1. Pop-Up Baby/Toddler Beach Tent Shelter

 These tents are extremely important and key to give your little one some shade and a break from the sun.
-Pop-up tents are easy to set up and take down so you don’t waste any time trying to set up.
-Austin loves to take a break and play in his mini tent and it’s a bonus if you can find one with UV protection.
-Be aware that there are many areas along the Grand Strand that have tent laws into effect from May 15 through September 15 so a beach umbrella may be your best bet.
+Pop-up tents are easy to set up and take down, so you don’t waste any time trying to set up.
+The mini tents provide UV protection and are a great spot for little ones to play with toys or enjoy a snack outside of the sun.
+Be aware that there are many areas along the Grand Strand that have tent laws in effect from May 15 through September 15, so a beach umbrella may be your best bet.
 However, most baby tents are permitted as long as they are within 36″x36″x36″ at the most.
 All tents and umbrellas must be within the umbrella line so that the lifeguards have a clear view in front of their chairs.

 2. Rash Guard/Hat/Cover-Up